Logo

 Eberly College of Science, Penn State | Jan 2025 - Present

-Organizations I'm a Part Of
+Organizations I'm a Part of

 Featured Projects